Quick Sort Algorithm

 How can we divide an array around the pivot so that the values in the left part are less than the pivot, and values in the right part are greater than the pivot?
 Can we do it in place?
 Let’s think!

-• We need two pointers: 1) Pointer i to track the starting subarray from 0 to i, which will include values less than the pivot, and 2) Pointer j to traverse the array.
+• We need two pointers: 1) Pointer i to track the starting subarray from 0 to i with values less than the pivot, and 2) Pointer j to traverse each element of the array.

 • Now we scan the array from j = l to r - 1.
-Whenever X[j] < pivot, we increment pointer i, swap X[j] with X[i], and move to the next iteration.
-Otherwise, we ignore the value at index j and continue to the next iteration.
+If X[j] < pivot, we need to place the value X[j] at the starting part of the array at index i.
+So we increment pointer i, swap X[j] with X[i], and move forward.
+Otherwise If X[j] > pivot, we ignore the value at index j and continue to the next iteration.

 • By the end of the loop, values in the subarray X[0 to i] will be less than the pivot, and values in the subarray X[i + 1 to r - 1] will be greater than the pivot.